-Aeronautical income represented 66% of the Group's revenue in 2018.
+Aeronautical income represented 64.4% of the Group's revenue in 2019 (46.8% during the first nine months of 2020).
 The Group generates aeronautical income from airport fees and traffic charges.
 These charges are regulated and may not be increased unilaterally by the Issuer.
 As a result, any decrease in the levels of aircraft and air traffic operations at the Group's airports could lead to a loss of revenue for the Group.

 Decisions by, legal disputes with, financial difficulties at, or the failure of, a significant airline customer, or the withdrawal of their landing rights, could lead to a reduction in flights and passenger numbers and/or failure or delay in recovering airport fees or landing charges.
-The effect of decisions by or events at airlines that have a major presence at the Group's airports (in particular, Adolfo Suárez Madrid-Barajas and Josep Tarradellas Barcelona-El Prat), such as IAG and Ryanair (which in 2018 accounted for approximately 27.8% and approximately 17.8%, respectively of total passengers using the Group's Spanish airports), could have a material adverse effect on the Group.
+The effect of decisions by or events at airlines that have a major presence at the Group's airports (in particular, Adolfo Suárez Madrid-Barajas and Josep Tarradellas Barcelona-El Prat), such as IAG and Ryanair (which in 2019 accounted for approximately 28.7% and approximately 18.2%, respectively of total passengers using the Group's Spanish airports), could have a material adverse effect on the Group.